DylanMeeus/springboot_jwt_blog/_posts/2016-08-10-building-an-app-with-Aurelia-1.0-from-authentication-to-calling-an-API.markdown

 You can check out everything you need to know about the Aurelia 1.0 release [here](http://blog.durandal.io/2016/07/27/aurelia-1-0-is-here/).

 This tutorial is simply an ugrade to Ryan's excellent article on [Creating your first Aurelia app](https://auth0.com/blog/creating-your-first-aurelia-app-from-authentication-to-calling-an-api/).
-We'll still focus on the same app but we'll build it out from the new Aurelia CLI and totally do away with having JSPM packages in our app.
+We'll still focus on building the same app but now from the Aurelia CLI and we'll totally do away with having JSPM packages in our app.

 This tutorial will show how to add JWT authentication to a random quote application.
 We'll be using the [NodeJS JWT Authentication Sample](https://github.com/auth0/nodejs-jwt-authentication-sample) as our backend to show how we can retrieve a JWT upon login, save it in local storage, and send it along with every subsequent request.
 Our app will let all visitors retrieve a random quote, but logged-in users will be able to get a super-secret quote.
 We will use the Aurelia CLI to build our app.